zzangjinsun/NLSPN_ECCV20/README.md

 ### Notes

 - Our original implementation was based on old libraries (e.g., PyTorch 1.2 / torchvision 0.4 / Python 3.6).
 We cleaned and updated our implementation for this release.
 - The original NYUv2 / KITTI DC results in the paper were obtained with a powerful machine equipped with 8 NVIDIA P40 GPUs.
-From my experiences, the larger batch you use, the better performance you get.
+From my experiences, **the larger batch you use, the better performance you get**.